 The genetic tests would involve looking at common variations in genes that affect how organs are effected by COVID- 19 disease.
 We do not propose to test for inherited genetic diseases, or for conditions that will involve any other members of your family.
 The results of these tests will not be shared with you.

 If you give your consent, samples may be used in other future research studies related to COVID-19 disease which have ethical approval.
 Additionally, samples may also be used to support pre-clinical work and development.
 Your anonymised samples will be used mainly by the study team, but ethically approved research projects may take place in hospitals, universities, non-profit institutions or commercial laboratories worldwide.
 Pre-clinical work and development may be organised by either non-commercial or commercial laboratories/companies worldwide.
 Further to this, we will also ask for your optional consent to use your samples in both future research studies and also pre-clinical work and development that are not related to COVID-19 disease.

 Since we do not carry out scans and blood tests for diagnostic purposes, these should not be a substitute for clinical appointments.
 Our scans are for research purposes only.
-However, with any abnormal finding that is deemed medically significant, a member of the study team and/or the Chief Investigator will contact you and your GP to discuss the results.
+However, with any abnormal finding that is deemed medically significant, a member of the study team and/or the Chief Investigator will contact you and your GP and/or specialist consultant to discuss the results.
 Further investigations may need to be arranged if necessary.
-Your General Practitioner will be contacted and should be sought for ongoing care.
+Your General Practitioner and/or specialist consultant will be contacted and should be sought for ongoing care.

 Complaints: If you have a concern about any aspect of this study, please contact the Head of Clinical Affairs at Perspectum who will liaise with the study’s scientific advisory board.